Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/s3/README.md

 Typical pattern:

-- In **bucket account**, create a bucket policy granting access to IAM roles or principals in another AWS account.[web:22]
+- In **bucket account**, create a bucket policy granting access to IAM roles or principals in another AWS account.
 - Optionally, use KMS key with cross‑account grants if SSE‑KMS is enabled.

 Example (allow read access to another account’s role):